ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

      k.
 [202 Accepted and Location Headers] (https://github.com/azure/azure-resource-manager-rpc/blob/master/Resource Provider API v2.0.md#addendum-id) <br/>
      l.
 [Operation Resource Format (returned by Azure-AsyncOperation Header)] (https://github.com/azure/azure-resource-manager-rpc/blob/master/Resource Provider API v2.0.md#addendum-id) <br/>

-Enter file This document covers the API contract that must be implemented by each Resource Provider in order to onboard to the Azure management API surface (as well as RBAC, tags, and templates).
+This document covers the API contract that must be implemented by each Resource Provider in order to onboard to the Azure management API surface (as well as RBAC, tags, and templates).

 <div id='related-documents-id'/>
 ## Related Documents

 - [Cloud Service Model](http://sharepoint/sites/azure-arc/Windows%20Azure%20Service%20Model/Cloud%20Service%20Model.docx), for the high-level description of resource groups, resources, extensions and how they are modeled.
-- [Resource Manager Template Language Specification](http://sharepoint/sites/AzureUX/Sparta/Shared%20Documents/Specs/Azure%20Resource%20Manager%20Template%20Language%20Specification.docx), for the detailed specification of the template language.
+- [Resource Manager Template Language Specification](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/#resources), for the detailed specification of the template language.
-- [Resource Manager](http://sharepoint/sites/AzureUX/Sparta/Shared%20Documents/Specs/Azure%20Resource%20Manager%20API.docx)API, for the specification of the API exposed by CSM to Portal and other clients. ( [More up-to-date, published version](https://msdn.microsoft.com/en-us/library/dn790568.aspx) on MSDN.)
+- [Resource Manager API](https://msdn.microsoft.com/en-us/library/dn790568.aspx), for the specification of the APIs exposed by ARM.

 <div id='common-api-details-id'/>
 ## Common API Details